Yuzuk1Shimotsuki/Emergency-Shutdown-NT/README.md

 ## Background

-I was wondering if there are any methods to simulate the long-press of Power Button or Reset button on my PC case, which I figured out the article mentioned above serval years ago.
+I was wondering if there are methods that "programmatically" simulates the long-press of Power Button or Reset button on my PC case, which I figured out the article mentioned above serval years ago.

 However, when I was planning to re-visit the artcle on my new PC, all the file links in that article were dead though the article still opens...